FabijanC/morse-learn/README.md

 # Installation

-Clone this repository via `git clone`.
+1. Clone this repository via `git clone`.
+2. Install the dependencies with `pip install -r requirements.txt`
+   - preferably create a virtual environment for this

 # Usage